-MASTER PLAN - The plan or any portion thereof adopted by the City for the coordinated physical development, including, among other things, plans and programs regarding the location, character and extent of highways, transportation routes, bridges, public buildings or uses, utilities, schools, residential, commercial or industrial land uses, parks, forests, dams, drainage facilities and projects affecting the conservation of natural resources of the City.
+MASTER PLAN means the plan or any portion thereof adopted by the City for the coordinated physical development, including, among other things, plans and programs regarding the location, character and extent of highways, transportation routes, bridges, public BUILDINGS or uses, utilities, schools, residential, commercial or industrial land uses, parks, forests, dams, drainage facilities and projects affecting the conservation of natural resources of the City.

-MOBILE HOME - Any vehicle used or so constructed as to permit its being used as a conveyance or transported upon its own wheels upon the public streets or highways and duly licensable as such and constructed in such a manner as will permit occupancy thereof as a dwelling or sleeping place for one (1) or more persons and provided with a toilet and bathtub or shower.
-A prefabricated residential unit shall not be construed as a trailer or "mobile home" if said unit is supported by a permanent foundation.
+MOBILE HOME means any vehicle used or so constructed as to permit its being used as a conveyance or transported upon its own wheels upon the public STREETS or highways and duly licensable as such and constructed in such a manner as will permit occupancy thereof as a DWELLING or sleeping place for one (1) or more persons and provided with a toilet and bathtub or shower.
+A prefabricated residential unit shall not be construed as a trailer or "MOBILE HOME" if said unit is supported by a permanent foundation.

-MOBILE HOME PARK OR TRAILER PARK - Any plot of ground upon which two (2) or more mobile homes, occupied for dwelling or sleeping purposes, are located.
+MOBILE HOME PARK OR TRAILER PARK means any plot of ground upon which two (2) or more MOBILE HOMES, occupied for DWELLING or sleeping purposes, are located.

-MOBILE HOME SUBDIVISION - Any subdivision involving a division of land into two (2) or more lots, designed to accommodate one (1) or more individual mobile homes.
+MOBILE HOME SUBDIVISION means any SUBDIVISION involving a division of land into two (2) or more LOTS, designed to accommodate one (1) or more individual MOBILE HOMES.

-NONRESIDENTIAL SUBDIVISION - A subdivision intended to be used for purposes other than residential, such as commercial and industrial.
-Such subdivisions shall comply with the applicable provisions of these regulations.
+NONRESIDENTIAL SUBDIVISION means a SUBDIVISION intended to be used for purposes other than residential, such as commercial and industrial.
+Such SUBDIVISIONS shall comply with the applicable provisions of these regulations.

-OFFICIAL MAP - A map adopted in conformance with Chapter 674:9-14 of the New Hampshire revised Statutes Annotated, 1985, inclusive.
-Such "Official Map" is to be deemed to be final and conclusive with respect to the locations and widths of streets and the locations of parks shown theron.

-OFFICIAL SUBMITTAL DATE - An application shall be considered officially submitted only at the regular meetings of the Planning Board following the completion of the appropriate application procedure and the receipt of a written memorandum from the Planning Director certifying said application's technical review.
+OFFICIAL MAP means a map adopted in conformance with Chapter 674:9-14 of the New Hampshire revised Statutes Annotated, 1985, inclusive.
+Such "OFFICIAL MAP" is to be deemed to be final and conclusive with respect to the locations and widths of STREETS and the locations of parks shown thereon.
+OFFICIAL SUBMITTAL DATE means an application shall be considered officially submitted only at the regular meetings of the PLANNING BOARD following the completion of the appropriate application procedure and the receipt of a written memorandum from the Planning Director certifying said application's technical review.

-OPEN SPACE, COMMON - Land within or related to a development, not individually owned or dedicated for public use, which is designed and intended for the common use or enjoyment of the residents of the development and may include such complementary structures and improvements as are necessary, appropriate and approved by the Planning Board.
+OPEN SPACE, COMMON means land within or related to a development, not individually owned or dedicated for public use, which is designed and intended for the common use or enjoyment of the residents of the development and may include such complementary structures and IMPROVEMENTS as are necessary, appropriate and approved by the PLANNING BOARD.

-OPEN SPACE SUBDIVISION - An alternative form of residential development where, instead of subdividing an entire tract into lots of conventional size, a similar number of single-family housing units may be arranged on lots of reduced dimensions.
+OPEN SPACE SUBDIVISION means an alternative form of residential development where, instead of subdividing an entire tract into LOTS of conventional size, a similar number of single-family housing units may be arranged on LOTS of reduced dimensions.

-ORDINANCE - Any legislative action, however denominated, of the City of Dover which has the force of law, including any amendment or repeal of any ordinance.
+ORDINANCE means any legislative action, however denominated, of the City of Dover which has the force of law, including any amendment or repeal of any ORDINANCE.

-OWNER - Any person, group of persons, firm or firms, corporation or corporations or any other legal entity having legal title to or sufficient proprietary interest in the land sought to be subdivided under these regulations.
+OWNER means any person, group of persons, firm or firms, corporation or corporations or any other legal entity having legal title to or sufficient proprietary interest in the land sought to be subdivided under these regulations.